sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-footer/index.md

 [markdown](https://www.markdownguide.org/basic-syntax/) to add links, bolding, and other rich text.

-We're going to repurpose the content columns of Biketribe for the purposes of this tutorial, as they work quite well for us.
+We're going to repurpose the content columns for the purposes of this tutorial, as they work quite well for us.

 Open the "general" block.
 You notice that it has three links.
-Two of them have a mention of the word "bike".
-Change this to "sauna".
+Two of them have a mention of the word "listing".
+Change this to "bike".

-In "cities1" and "cities2", do the same thing: change "Bikes" to "Saunas" in each link.
+In "cities1" and "cities2", do the same thing: change "listings" to "bikes" in each link.

 "terms" can stay as is.